 The spindle is thus a fascinating structure that illustrates a central question in biology: how can the uncoordinated and inevitably imperfect actions of proteins and other molecules collectively fulfil the biological needs with the required accuracy?
 Today, understanding biological phenomena from their multiple biological components seems within our reach, as testified by the rise of systems biology.
 Yet, collective behaviours in biology require more than statistical averages.
 Understanding such complex collective behaviours is challenging for many reasons: 1) the diversity of molecular players is enormous; 2) their interactions are often dynamic and out-of-equilibrium; and 3) the properties of the constituents have been selected by natural evolution.

 We approach this topic in practical terms by developing in vitro experiments and modelling tools.
-The in vitro approach allows us to reduce the number of components in the system: we can either remove specific proteins, or start from scratch by mixing purified components.
+This approach allows us to reduce the number of components in the system: we can either remove specific proteins, or start from scratch by mixing purified components.
 Modelling allows us to recapitulate the process of protein organisation in a framework in which all the interactions are known exactly and can even be specified at will.
-We have developed an advanced simulation engine – called cytosim – to simulate ensembles of multiple polar fibres and associated proteins.
+We have developed an advanced simulation engine – called Cytosim – to simulate ensembles of multiple polar fibres and associated proteins.
 Cytosim can simulate various problems involving microtubules, actin filaments or both.
 Simulations are often used to validate or refute existing ideas, but we also try to use them in a more creative way: one can generate systematically various properties for the molecules and automatically test their ability to form stable structures.
 The analysis of successful scenarios leads to the formulation of new hypotheses.

 Future projects and goals